William Culverhouse

 Background

-William Culverhouse is currently Director of Choral Activities and Assistant Professor of Music at Binghamton University, where he directs the Harpur Chorale, Treble Chorus, Chamber Singers, and University Chorus, and teaches courses in choral music and vocal pedagogy.
-He received his undergraduate degree in music education from Oberlin Conservatory, where he studied with Catherine Jarjisian and Herbert Henke, and graduate degrees in choral conducting from the University of Maryland, College Park, where he studied with Edward Maclary.
-Before coming to Binghamton, he served as Director of Choral Activities at Earlham College in Richmond, Indiana, where he directed the Concert Choir and Madrigal Singers and taught courses in musicology, conducting, composition, music education, and musicianship.
-Prior to teaching at Earlham, he taught music in the public schools in Ohio, Illinois, and Virginia, and served for eight years as Director of the Schola Cantorum at the Cathedral of Saint Matthew the Apostle in Washington, D.C.
+William Culverhouse is currently director of choral activities and associate professor of music at Binghamton University, where he directs the Harpur Chorale and Chamber Singers and teaches courses in choral music and vocal pedagogy.
+He received his undergraduate degree in music education from Oberlin Conservatory and graduate degrees in choral conducting from the University of Maryland, College Park, where he studied with Edward Maclary.
+Before coming to Binghamton, he served as director of choral activities at Earlham College in Richmond, Indiana, where he directed the concert choir and madrigal singers and taught courses in musicology, conducting, composition, music education and musicianship.
+Prior to teaching at Earlham, he taught music in the public schools in Ohio, Illinois and Virginia, and served for eight years as director of the Schola Cantorum at the Cathedral of Saint Matthew the Apostle in Washington, D.C.

-Dr. Culverhouse also serves as Artistic Director for the Southern Tier Singers’ Collective, a professional-level chamber choir which he founded in 2018 and which draws from the most talented singers in central New York and northeast Pennsylvania, including many regional choral music educators.
-Their repertoire ranges from Gregorian chant and Renaissance polyphony through Bach, Brahms, and Poulenc to living composers such as Morten Lauridsen and Dale Trumbore.
+Culverhouse also serves as artistic director for the Southern Tier Singers’ Collective, a professional-level chamber choir that he founded in 2018 and which draws from the most talented singers in central New York and northeast Pennsylvania, including many regional choral music educators.
+Their repertoire ranges from Gregorian chant and Renaissance polyphony through Bach, Brahms and Poulenc to living composers such as Adolphus Hailstork, Morten Lauridsen and Dale Trumbore, as well as contemporary a cappella repertoire.
+They sponsor a biennial composition competition for young New York state composers and gave the world premiere of Zanaida Stewart Robles' Mass in E Minor in April 2022.